duckduckgo/zeroclickinfo-spice/README.md

 1) Pick [a spice project](https://duckduckhack.uservoice.com/forums/5168-instant-answer-plugin-ideas-for-duckduckgo/category/41838-spice) (or add one) and comment that you're working on it.

-2) Develop your plugin using the Structure below [in a fork](http://help.github.com/fork-a-repo/).
+2) Develop your plugin according to the [DuckDuckHack](http://duckduckhack.com/) tutorial.

 3) Test your plugin via Testing procedure below.